World's Strongest Man: 1990s

-In recent years, to curb injuries, the contest events have included a certain amount of athleticism rather than being about raw strength.
-This has led some critics to say that contests such as the Arnold Strongman Classic or Fortissimus are the true strongest man competitions.
-However, it is routinely described as "the Worlds" by top strongman competitors and despite the critics, it is the leading brand name in the field.
 No other strongman contest commands close to the WSM's levels of TV exposure.
 The World's Strongest Man claims a viewership of 220 million.

-In the early 1990s, Magnús Ver Magnússon (Iceland) won the title four times (1991, 1994–1996) and became the second and only man along with the legendary Bill Kazmaier to win three consecutive titles.
+In the early 1990s, Magnús Ver Magnússon (Iceland) won the title four times (1991, 1994–1996) and became the second and only man along with Kazmaier to win three consecutive titles.
 He came into the 1991 contest as the reserve and ended up winning the show, and is the only man to do so.

-Magnús would also finish 2nd in both 1992 and 1993.
+Magnús also finished second in both 1992 and 1993.
 The 1992 contest was won by Dutchman Ted van der Parre, who at 7 feet tall, is the tallest man ever to win or compete at the World's Strongest Man.
-In one of the closest contests in the competition's history, just 1 point separated Ted in 1st from Magnús and Jamie Reeves, who tied for 2nd.
-Conversely, in 1993, Welshman Gary Taylor became the shortest man to ever win the contest at just 6 feet tall, defeating Magnús and Riku Kiri of Finland.
+In one of the closest contests in the competition's history, just one point separated van der Parre in first from Magnús and Jamie Reeves, who tied for second.
+In 1993, Welshman Gary Taylor became the shortest man to ever win the contest at just 6 feet tall, defeating Magnús and Riku Kiri of Finland.

-Magnús would finally get his second title in 1994, defeating Austrian Manfred Hoeberl in the closely fought contest, with Kiri finishing 3rd for the second year running.
+Magnús eventually won his second title in 1994, defeating Austrian Manfred Hoeberl in a closely-fought contest, with Kiri finishing third for the second year running.
 He retained his title the following year, with South African Gerrit Badenhorst and Finland's Marko Varalahti completing the podium.
 In 1996, Magnús made it to three titles in a row, with his closest competitor Kiri pulling out of the final event due to injury, but still finishing in second.
 Badenhorst made the podium for the second year in a row.
-Remarkably, none of these three men would make the final the following year.
+None of these three men reached the final the following year.

 The late 1990s saw Scandinavian countries taking control of the title, and this lasted until 2002.
-The relatively small 125 kg (275 lb) but dynamic Jouko Ahola from Finland won two titles in three years during this period.
+The relatively light 125 kg (275 lb) but dynamic Jouko Ahola from Finland won two titles in three years, 1997 and 1999.
 He later became a referee in WSM/strongman events and an actor.
-Sweden's Magnus Samuelsson would claim the 1998 title, becoming the only man to defeat Ahola in a WSM contest.
-Following Ahola's retirement, fellow Finn Janne Virtanen would improve on his 1999 runner up finish and take the title for himself in 2000.
-The final Scandinavian in this group to take the title was Norwegian Svend Karlsen, who did so in 2001.
+Sweden's Magnus Samuelsson won claim the 1998 title, becoming the only man to defeat Ahola in a WSM contest.